Let Us Help You Choose:

-- If the implants are placed above the muscle, there is only moderate discomfort after the surgery, which is treated very well with pain relief medications such as Panadol or Celebrex.
+- If the implants are placed above the muscle, there is only moderate discomfort after the surgery, which is treated very well with pain relief medications such as Panadol.
 Mild pain relief medication is usually taken for the first two or three days.There is some swelling and occasionally some bruising immediately after the surgery.

 - You do not need to sleep sitting up or lying on your back.
 Right from the first night, you are encouraged to sleep naturally, turning from side to side as normal.
 This helps the lymphatic system and veins drain away any swelling and bruising.

 - Although you will recover within 24 hours, your breast surgery will take about six weeks to heal.
 By that time, swelling and bruising should have subsided completely, and your skin and breast tissues will have changed to accommodate your now larger breasts.

 - New surgical tape will be placed over the scar and you will change the surgical tape over the wound once a week, each week for 6 weeks.
 This assists with healing and gives the best chance of the scar healing well.